loneicewolf/loneicewolf/README.md

 ### Hi there I'm William Martens 👋

-### Starting OSCP 9'th May.
-Will be offline/slow to respond.
+### OSCP STARTED - Will be  slow at responding,
+will still reply to mails, feel free to use the mailbox if it is anything!

 [AttackerKB profile](https://attackerkb.com/contributors/loneicewolf)